University of Washington School of Drama

-The School of Drama is an undergraduate and graduate theatre school in the Arts Division of the College of Arts and Sciences at the University of Washington in Seattle, Washington.
+The School of Drama is a department-level drama school within the Arts Division at the College of Arts and Sciences at the University of Washington.
+It provides undergraduate and graduate degree programs.

-Founded in 1940, the School of Drama offers a Bachelor's degree and MFA degrees in directing, design, and acting.
+Founded in 1940, the School of Drama offers a bachelor's degree and MFA degrees in directing, design, and acting.
 A Ph.D. in history theory and criticism is also offered.
 The MFA programs have outstanding reputations as top programs in the country.
 Each year, the MFA programs admit up to six actors, up to six design students, (two each for costume, scenic design, and lighting), up to three for the Ph.D. program and, every other year, two students are chosen for directing.
 The School of Drama presents a full subscription season of six productions every academic year, which feature MFA students and undergraduates.
 The Undergraduate Theater Society (UTS) founded by undergraduate James Newman in 1992, self-produces a season of its own.